-For the FY 2019-20 budget cycle, which includes FY 2018-19 supplemental requests, the State will continue to experience extreme limitations in the funding available for capital construction.
+For the FY 2020-21 budget cycle, which includes FY 2019-20 supplemental requests, the State will continue to experience extreme limitations in the funding available for capital construction.
 OSPB anticipates that it will be able to approve funding requests for very few new capital construction projects, if at all.
 As institutions consider their capital funding needs, they are encouraged to consider this limitation in available revenue and prioritize their requests accordingly.

 Therefore, governing boards should use discretion in selecting projects to submit for review.
-A governing board wishing to make a "Statement of need", or attempting to "reserve a place" for projects should utilize the out-years provided on the CC_CR-5P form.
-CDHE will accept and review all FY 2019-20 proposals for State-funded projects.
+A governing board wishing to make a "Statement of need" or attempting to "reserve a place" for projects should utilize the out-years provided on the CC_CR-5P form.
+CDHE will accept and review all FY 2020-21 proposals for State-funded projects.

-The same prioritization criteria used for the FY 2018-19 requests will be used for the FY 2019-20 requests.
+The same prioritization criteria used for the FY 2019-20 requests will be used for the FY 2020-21 capital construction and renewal requests.
 No new revisions or changes were made to the criteria.
 The prioritization process, criteria, and scoring are described below and are listed in greater detail in Appendix C.